Search the website

 By interserve

-• Go |
+• GO Magazine |

-• 420 People are praying for this
+• 744 People are praying for this

-In a country in South Asia, approximately 15,000 women and children are trafficked each year with 1,000 being rescued.
+In our country here in South Asia, approximately 15,000 women and children are trafficked each year with 1,000 being rescued.
 Exploitation happens frequently and many rituals and practices are hidden from sight.
 For example, there is a minimum age for marriage, but it is still common practice for children to be married off as young as twelve.
 A ritual where menstruating women are expected to live in a small hut away from their families for the duration is still widely practiced despite being difficult for women.
 Child labour is still common and many children still work in the entertainment sector, brick factories and dance bars.
 The sex industry has gone underground but still exists with girls that have been tricked into working.
 Migrant workers have left their families in search of better incomes and find themselves locked into physical labour contracts, or working as housemaids in homes where they are often abused.

 Cultural practices are often inflexible barriers to our work and prove hard to bring change.